A-725-K/Featherweight-Java-FJ-Calculus/README.md

 ```
 ./FJ_Interpreter.exe
 ```
-and then following the instructions inside the program.
+and then follow the instructions inside the program.

 ## How to use the *interactive interpreter*
 <ul>